-S-Space Graduate School of International Studies (국제대학원) Dept. of International Studies (국제학과) Journal of International and Area Studies Journal of International and Area Studies vol.05 (1998)
+S-Space Graduate School of International Studies (국제대학원) Dept. of International Studies (국제학과) Journal of International and Area Studies (JIAS) Journal of International and Area Studies vol.05 (1998)

 When Hawks are Doves and Doves are Hawks: Domestic Conditions and Foreign Conflicts

 - Ahn, Byeonggil